Nash1988/passwordChecker/README.md

 # passwordChecker
 # Password Checker using Have I Been Pwned API

+Absolutely!
+Here's the README content formatted purely as plain text, preserving spaces and indentation:

+markdown
+Copy code
+# Password Checker using Have I Been Pwned API

 This script checks the security status of passwords by querying the "Have I Been Pwned" API, which checks if a password has been exposed in known data breaches.

 ## Prerequisites